 Sandstone Peak is a beautiful spot to catch both the sunrise and sunset, although I personally prefer the sunrise hike here.
 The early mornings tend to be more overcast conditions with the marine layer along the coast which provides for almost an above-the-clouds-like experience.

-Sandstone Peak to Trailhead
+Sandstone Peak back to parking lot

 Heading back is mostly downhill.
 There are a lot of loose little rocks on the wide dirt fire road trail so actual hiking shoes would be. be better than regular gym shoes, although honestly, that would suffice as well.
 But the soles of hiking shoes offer better grip when you’re on the rocks or scrambling around Tri Peaks.